quartzdesk/quartzdesk-executor/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`lib`: a directory containing libraries (JAR files) required by the Quartz job.
 Do not add the Quartz library into this directory because this library is already provided by QE!

+# Contributing

+If you want to contribute your fixes, changes and improvements, please contact us so that we can send you our contributing guidelines.
+Included are coding standards, and notes on development.

 # Forking

-If you are going to fork QE, please change the root package name from *com.quartzdesk* to a different name so that it is clear your forked version is not the original QuartzDesk Executor version that is maintained by us.
+If you want to fork QE, please change the root package name of your forked version from *com.quartzdesk* to a different package name so that it is clear your forked version is not the original QuartzDesk Executor version that is maintained by us.
+Also, please do not refer to your forked version as QuartzDesk Executor or QE.
 Thank you.

+# Copyright and license

+Code and documentation copyright 2015-2016 the QuartzDesk Executor authors and QuartzDesk.com.
+Code and docs released under the MIT license.